levint55/SharIF-Judge/v1.4/installation.md

 'dbprefix' => 'shj_',       // table prefix
 /**********************************************/
 ```
+* 5. Set RADIUS server and mail server serttings in file `application/config/secrets.example.php` and save it with name `secrets.php`.
-* 5. Make `application/cache/Twig` writable by php.
+* 6. Make `application/cache/Twig` writable by php.
-* 6. Open SharIF Judge's main page in a web browser and follow the installation process.
+* 7. Open SharIF Judge's main page in a web browser and follow the installation process.
-* 7. Log in with your admin account.
+* 8. Log in with your admin account.
-* 8.
+* 9.
     **[IMPORTANT]** Move folders `tester` and `assignments` somewhere outside your public directory.
 Then save their full path in `Settings` page. **These two folders must be writable by PHP.** Submitted files will be stored in `assignments` folder.
 So it should be somewhere not publicly accessible.

 Important: [Secure SharIF Judge](security.md)